ParadigmFoundation/zaidan-dealer-specification/README.md

     ]
     ```

-### Method: `dealer_unsubscribe`
+### Method: `feed_unsubscribe`

-Terminate an open subscription, identified by the subscription UUID provided when the subscription was created.
+Terminate an open feed subscription, identified by the subscription UUID provided when the subscription was created.

 -   **Request fields:**